philtherobot/charge/stirrup/doc/design.md

 ## Goals

-Let's first posit what are the various goals we will set for Stirrup.
+Let's first posit what are the various goals that Stirrup tries to meet.

 ### Usage scenarios

 Stirrup is primarily intended to support the creation of small programs.
 Those small programs could be:
-- Programs you would normally implement with Python because there is a need for variables and some computation that cannot be easily done in Bash or Windows Batch.
+- Programs that would normally be implemented with Python because there is a need for variables and some computation that cannot be easily done in Bash or Windows Batch.
 Maybe because it genuinely is difficult or you do not know how to write the program in Python or a shell script language but you do know how to write it in C++.
 - Programs that require lots of interaction with executables.
 Piping executables between themselves and with files, capturing the output, feeding input, etc.
 - Programs that manipulate the filesystem.
 Copy, delete and list files for example.

 ### Target audience

-Stirrup should be usable to programmers of any level of experience, from students writing their very first program to experts in need of a no-worries program.
+Stirrup should be usable by programmers with a little bit of C++ experience, by expert C++ programmers and everybody in between.
+Because Stirrup is not the standard library, Stirrup may not be well suited to people being introduced to C++: the student would be learning a niche library instead of C++ itself.

 ### Portability

-Stirrup aims to be part of a C++ teaching tool.
-We want to avoid the issues related to differences in the toolchain and platform from one platform to another: the instructions and code written should be the same and have the same results regardless of the student's platform.
+Stirrup is multi-platform.
+We want to avoid the issues related to differences in the toolchain and platform from one platform to another: the code written should be the same and have the same results regardless of the platform.

 We should note that the portability goals of Stirrup reach all the way to the end-of-line style: Stirrup should take away the EOL issues as much as possible.
 This supports the students who expect text files to be in their language and match their platform's end-of-line style.

 ### Internationalization

-This is the 21th century, at the time of writing, we are near the year 2021, people all over the world are using computers, it is time we take text encoding seriously in C++.
+This is the 21th century, at the time of writing, we are near the year 2021.
+People all over the world are using computers.
+It is time we take text encoding seriously in C++.
 It is thus a goal of Stirrup to bring proper text processing.
 At a minimum, Stirrup must let the programmer:
 - Operate with any the file names allowed by the operating system.
 - Input and output text is encoded according to the user's settings.